 Top 5 Ingredients: 1.
 Rainbow Trout, 2.
 Herring, 3.
 Dried Egg Product, 4.
 Lentils, 5.
 Dried Plain Beet Pulp

 If your dog has a sensitive stomach, there’s a good chance that digesting beef and starchy carbs would be difficult for them.
 In that case, American Journey’s Landmark Dog Food would be an optimal choice.
-By using ingredients like rainbow trout and lentils, the formula becomes super-digestible for dogs that often suffer from red meat or grain allergies.
+It uses rainbow trout and lentils to be super-digestible for dogs suffering from red meat or grain allergies.

 Despite using such light ingredients, the dog food still boasts 40% protein content and just under 32% carbs.
 Although the carb figure is slightly higher than average, the low GI lentils and peas make up for it.
 Plus, the recipe contains various micronutrients, including omega fatty acids and probiotics that encourage good digestive and skin health.

 19. Earthborn Holistic Great Plains Feast Grain-Free Natural Dry Dog Food